mat7ias/RNCBot/README.md

 - Warnings to watch out for scams anytime airdrops or giveaways are mentioned
 - Fortune cookies
 - Get telegram ID
-- An open source list of projects that've previously mentioned interest in payment channels, like Raiden Network
 - A few functions specific to the RNC telegram group